No Bears - Khers nist - Jafar Panahi - door

 No Bears - Khers nist - Jafar Panahi - Bakhtiyar Panjeei - Mina Kavani - Bakhtiar - Zara

 All of this can get dizzying, but in fact it’s simply a variation on what cinema has been doing for over a century.
 As Ingmar Bergman argues in Persona, the essence of good cinema is ambiguity, and the layered points of view in Kiarostami’s and Panahi’s films are one way of introducing ambiguity.
 The tale of Panahi’s troubles in the village of Jaban is also ambiguous.
 Did he really photograph the lovers under the walnut tree?
 We hear his shutter snapping when he turns away from the boys on the terrace, but we don’t see the couple, and we don’t know what was in the frame, nor do we know how much the boy who witnessed it really knows.
 Did Panahi delete the file after encountering Gozal on the road at night?
 Did he back it up elsewhere?
 Because these questions aren’t answered, we’re invited to imagine all possibilities.
 Ambiguity mirrors real life, where it’s often not easy to find an exact truth.
-In sharp contrast to all this ambiguity are the three deaths and Bakhtiar’s grief at the end.
-Ambiguity is important to cinema because life tends to be ambiguous, but death is pointedly unambiguous.
+In contrast to all this ambiguity are the three deaths and Bakhtiar’s grief at the end.
+Ambiguity is important to cinema because life tends to be ambiguous, whereas death is pointedly unambiguous.

 No Bears - Khers nist - Jafar Panahi - walking at night